martinisakzay/SoftUni_Martin_Python_Fundamentals-/README.md

-# SoftUni_Martin_Python_Fundamentals-
+# SoftUni_Martin_Python_Fundamentals

-Project for SoftUni Fundamentals
+Project for SoftUni Fundamentals.
+I edited this in GitHub